valentina-s/valentina-s.github.io/research.md

 * [Streamlining OrcaAL Tool](https://www.orcasound.net/author/benjamin/)
 * [Bioacoustic Source Separation](https://www.orcasound.net/?s=devdoot)

-I also sponsored a capstone project for a team of masters students in the UW Master of Science in Data Science Program on
+I also work with masters students in the UW Master of Science in Data Science Program (as part of their capstones) on
 * [Underwater Acoustic Noise Estimates within the Puget Sound](https://github.com/orcasound/ambient-sound-analysis)

 ### [Data Science for Social Good Projects](#data-science-for-social-good-projects)